``` ```

 Projection Service

 GPU UMAP via cuML/RAPIDS.
-4096D → 768D reduction for 50K chunks requires ~6GB working memory.
+Dimensionality reduction for visualization.
+50K chunks requires ~6GB working memory.

 Inference